Preventing Model Collapse Under Overparametrization: Optimal Mixing Ratios for Interpolation Learning and Ridge Regression: Main Results

+\end{thm} The proof is deferred to Appendix~\ref{appdx:main_proofs}.
 Theorem~\ref{thm:anisotropic_restate} is our most general result.
 It shows for any $w \in (0,1)$ and any $\lambda >0$, $R(\hat\bbeta_{t,\lambda};\bbeta)$ does not diverge even when $t$ increases.
 The result highlights the necessity of mixing real-data with synthetic outputs to mitigate model collapse.
 In its most general form the risk in \eqref{eq:anisotropic} is involved to analyze.
-In the following subsections, we study two popular models where the risk simplifies and the optimal mixing ratio can be studied analytically.
+In the sequel, we study two popular models where the risk simplifies and the optimal mixing ratio can be studied analytically.